- Entertainment and Media»

 Cream: Possibly the Greatest Rock Band of All Time

 Fans argue all day long about which band is or was the greatest.
-Cream put it all together for this writer, with a heady mix of power, subtlety, strong writing and excellent musicianship.
-Cream was a new kind of rock group that stressed instrumental prowess and improvisation, changing the landscape of rock music forever.
+A strong case exists for Cream, with its heady blend of power, subtlety, strong writing and excellent musicianship.
+Cream was a new kind of rock group that stressed instrumental prowess and improvisation, changing the landscape of rock music.

 Cream formed in 1966 and broke up in 1968.
 The band played together at guitarist Eric Clapton's 1979 wedding and its 1993 induction into the Rock and Roll Hall of Fame.
 They reunited in 2005 for a series of gigs at the Royal Albert Hall in London and Madison Square Garden in New York.